TimoP123/project1/README.md

 This is the first project on Cyber Security Base with F-Secure course.
 The task was to create a web application that has at least five different flaws from the OWASP top ten list (2013).

 The application itself is very simple.
-It has a form for siging in for an event and after the user has provided his name and address information the application show a list of all participants.
+It has a sign in form for an event and after the user has provided his name and address information the application show a list of all participants.